Caitlyn-Milne/CutelynResults/README.md

 ```
 # Preview functionality
-This is the preview functionality for release 0.2.0-alpha.1
+This is the preview functionality for release 0.2.0-alpha.2 (unreleased)
-## Destruct
+## IsError
-*motive - there can be alot of boiler plate code just to get the value or exception from the results, maybe a method destructing the values into varibles could help reduce this boiler plate*
+*motive - there can be alot of boiler plate code just to get the value or exception from the results, `IsError` allows you to retrieve both the error object and the value at the same time, which can fix this issue*

-Destruct returns true if result is ISuccess.
+IsError returns false if result is IError.
+The error out parameter is equal to `IError` if result is an error, else it is default/null.
 The value out parameter is equal to `ISuccess<T>.Value` if result is ISuccess, else it is `default(T)`.

-The error out parameter is equal to `IError` if result is an error, else it is null.
+Originally I was avoiding implimenting an IsError/IsSuccess method, because I wanted people to use pattern matching, however the reduction of boiler plate, and ease of use superceed my desire to avoid implimenting these methods.

 *The reason this returns the IError object for failure instead of the exception is because in most use cases you will want to return an error.*